Protective Action You Can Take Now

-• Consider recommending the individual execute a new power of attorney (POA) appointing a reliable relative or friend as agent, who can also serve as the representative payee to handle the client’s Social Security and other public benefits or pension funds or establish a trust if the client has significant assets.
+- Consider recommending the individual execute a new power of attorney (POA) appointing a reliable relative, family member, or friend as agent, who can also serve as the representative payee to handle the client’s Social Security, public benefits, pension funds and/or establish a trust if the client has significant assets.
 Selection of an individual as a power of attorney should be made with great care.
 If a power of attorney is drafted, you may want to include provisions to minimize the chances of exploitation, such as limiting the amount of money that can be transferred by the agent, allowing transfers of money only into a trust or an account that benefits the elderly person, require regular written accountings and related documentation for transactions made under the power, or require that the principal be notified before a significant transaction is completed.
-Not all documents need this level of detail but at least discuss it with your attorney.
+Not all documents need this level of detail but at least discuss it withan attorney.
 Consider drafting a contract, signed by the attorney-in-fact, that covers accountings, payment for services, documentation, and other precautions to limit the possibility of abuse.
+To learn more about Power(s) Of Attorney click here to go to my comprehensive page dedicated to a discussion about Power(s) Of Attorney.

-• As clients age, increasing physical and cognitive frailty will follow.
-A family member, friend or “Trusted Advisors” can step into monitoring roles.
+- As clients age, increasing physical and cognitive frailty will follow.
+A family member, friend or “Trusted Advisor(s)” can step into monitoring roles.
 Here are some examples: If a child is named as agent under a durable power of attorney, monitoring the transactions of the aging person is a vital role to protect the person and preserve family harmony and finances.
 The same applies when there is a revocable trust in place to protect aging persons.
 Children and other non-professional family members should consider monitoring the aging person especially when the aging person is acting as their own trustee.
-I call this a financial monitor.
+I call this person a financial monitor.
 Reviewing records of past transactions and comparing them to the present performance of investments and expenditures may be useful to identify changes that warrant follow up investigation.
-If the amount of cash being withdrawn grows dramatically, it might be an indication of elder financial abuse, e.g., a home health aide walking the client to visit various ATMs, scam companies promising big winnings if the person sends them money, and the list goes on, then again (and hopefully) financial monitoring might simply establish that the person is increasing gifts to family or loved ones freely and voluntarily.
+If the amount of cash being withdrawn has grown dramatically, it might (likely is) be an indication of elder financial abuse, e.g., a home health aide walking the client to visit various ATMs, scam companies promising big winnings if the person sends them money, and the list goes on.
+But it may be established (and hopefully it is) by adopting financial monitoring it might simply establish that the aging person is increasing gifts to family, loved ones and/or others freely and voluntarily.
 It pays to know.

 Drafting Advance Planning Documents to Reduce the Risk of Abuse or Exploitation